metal-stack/metal-roles/partition/roles/docker-on-cumulus/README.md

 # docker-on-cumulus
-Installs docker daemon on cumulus
+Installs docker on cumulus in the default vrf.

 ## Variables